boundary/meter-plugin-cassandra/README.md

 # TrueSight Pulse Cassandra Plugin

-Collects metrics from a Cassandra instance
+Collects metrics from a Cassandra instances

 ### Prerequisites

 |     OS    | Linux | Windows | SmartOS | OS X |
 |:----------|:-----:|:-------:|:-------:|:----:|
 | Supported |   v   |    v    |    v    |  v   |

+* Java 1.7 or later.
+* This plugin is compatiable with Cassandra 2.1 or later.

 #### Boundary Meter versions v4.2 or later